 - Pests: Ants will eat small insects that are likely to crawl through your garden.
 If these pests are in your garden, there’s a good chance you’ll find ants.

 - Honeydew: Aphids, mealybugs, and scale insects produce a sweet liquid called honeydew.
 Ants are attracted to honeydew and they will actually protect these garden pests in order to obtain this sweet treat.

 - Overgrown Vegetation & Yard Debris: Tall grass and overgrown plants provide ants with a place to hide.
 Grass clippings, leaves, and rocks can also act as shelter for ants.

 - Moisture: Ants need water to survive.
 From watering your plants to rainfall, it’s likely that your yard and garden have moisture build-up.

 - Trash & Recycling: Ants love to snack on your leftovers.
 If they can find food or a sweet residue in your trash and recycling bins, they won’t hesitate to climb inside and hang out in your yard waiting for more.

 If ants have settled down in your garden, there are things you can do to get them to leave.
 Check out a few tips for controlling ants in your garden.

 - Clean Up Your Yard: Removing items that attracted ants in the first place is key to getting rid of them.
 Mow your lawn, trim plants, and remove any yard debris.

-- Remove Moisture: Make sure your garden and yard doesn’t have moisture build-up.
-Don’t over-water your plants and check for spots where moisture could accumulate.
+- Remove Moisture: Make sure your garden and yard do not have moisture build-up.
+Don’t overwater your plants and check for spots where moisture could accumulate.
 Remove empty flowerpots and ensure your gutters are draining properly.

 - Eliminate Food Sources: Check your plants for signs of garden pests.
 If you can get rid of them, ants are likely to move to a new location.
 Our 3-in-1 Garden Spray will not only kill pests on contact, but also provide you with residual repellency.